 I am the research project coordinator in the lab.
 I received my BS in psychology from the University of North Carolina at Charlotte.
-Prior to this position, I worked in Dr. Thomason's SCAN lab at Wayne State as the project coordinator.
 I am interested in conducting research related to neuropsychology and neuroimaging.
 I plan on attending graduate school and earning a PhD in the future.
 I enjoy traveling and spending time with family and friends.
 I am excited to be a part of the TNP2 lab team!

 Allesandra Iadipaolo, Research Assistant

 As a research assistant, I am greatly involved with the THINK project, studying neurodevelopment in kids.
 In addition to data analysis and various other tasks in the lab, I assist with running the weekend fMRI visits.
 I recently graduated from Wayne State with a BA in Psychology, and am looking forward to applying to graduate programs in either clinical psychology or clinical neuroscience.
 I am particularly interested in continuing to study the neural bases of risk and resilience in children and adolescents.
 When I’m not busy being a huge neuro-psych nerd, I love to read, paint, spend time outdoors, and check out new restaurants and businesses in the Detroit area.
 Being a part of the TNP2 lab crew is awesome!

 Ashley Blanchette, PharmD Research Scholar